 - Fine motor skills will help your kids develop the finger “grasp” coordination that they will need as they begin writing.

-- It’s hard from some kids to grasp the concept that there is a wrong way to hold a pencil or crayon.
+- It’s hard for some kids to grasp the concept that there is a right way to hold a pencil or crayon.
 But learning the “right way” early will save them handwriting woes later.

 - Practice counting to 20 and recognize groups of items up to 10 (i.e. a pile of 5 items).
 Your child should also practice telling the difference between amounts (ex: more v. less).

 - Expose your kids to color theory and time at the same time with a colorful DIY clock.
-Explain how clocks move in the same direction every minuet/hour.
+Explain how clocks move in the same direction every minute/hour.

 - Make large geometric shapes as you count and trace from number to number with chalk.
 Discover math patterns.

-- Whenever you dome up to a red light, count backwards from ten to zero.
+- Whenever you come up to a red light, count backward from ten to zero.
 This will help your child with subtraction later.